 Finally, some of how champions work has been changed.
 Passive skills for each champion have been changed for mobile since keeping them attached to buttons on screen would result in crowding on the interface.
 The developers added active abilities instead.
 Some point-and-click spells have also been converted into skillshots.

 What are the controls like in League of Legends: Wild Rift?

 Instead of a mouse and keyboard, players have to use dual-stick touch controls.
 On the left is the control stick, but it moves with your thumb.
 On the right is a large attack button, along with each champion's four abilities.
 Spells cast are shown on the bottom.
 Movement works similarly to other mobile titles, with players tapping on the screen to direct where they want their champion to go.

-To target specific enemies (a huge part of strategy in League of Legends), you can hit one of the buttons near the attack button.
+To target specific enemies (a huge part of the strategy in League of Legends), you can hit one of the buttons near the attack button.
 This helps you prioritize certain targets like minions or towers.
 Otherwise, once you target something, it becomes locked, meaning the game prioritizes it over any others.

 There are also camera controls, although they are optional and customizable.
 You can choose between something like a semi-locked camera or one that automatically pans when you set up long-range shots.

 All the controls are customizable to an extent, and this goes for tablets as well as phones.
-There is even a tablet preset inside the customizable control settings that resizes the buttons for larger screens.
+There is even a tablet preset inside the customizable control settings that resize the buttons for larger screens.